fleipold/jproc/README.md

     .run();
 ~~~

-Error output can also be captured
+Error output can also be accessed directly:

 ~~~ .java
 ProcResult result = new ProcBuilder("bash")